ghackenberg/lightweight-cpp-plugin-framework/Tutorials/02_Understand_The_Core/README.md

 Here is the detailed sequence of events when an application using this framework starts up and uses a plugin:

-1.  **Initialization**: The main executable initializes the framework by retrieving the `Root` singleton instance.
+1.  **Initialization**: The main executable initializes the framework by retrieving the `Registry` singleton instance.

-2.  **Plugin Discovery**: It calls `Root::addPluginFolder()`, passing a path to a directory where plugins are stored.
+2.  **Plugin Discovery**: It calls `Registry::addPluginFolder()`, passing a path to a directory where plugins are stored.

-3.  **Plugin Parsing**: The `Root` scans the directory for subdirectories containing a `Plugin.xml` file.
+3.  **Plugin Parsing**: The `Registry` scans the directory for subdirectories containing a `Plugin.xml` file.
 For each one it finds, it creates a `Plugin` instance, which parses the XML manifest to learn about the plugin's name, services, and dependencies.

-4.  **Service Request**: The application queries the `Root` for a specific plugin by name (e.g., `root->getPlugin("Plugins::DummyService")`) and then requests a service from it (e.g., `plugin->getService("Service")`).
+4.  **Service Request**: The application queries the `Registry` for a specific plugin by name (e.g., `registry->getPlugin("Plugins::DummyService")`) and then requests a service from it (e.g., `plugin->getService("Service")`).

 5.  **Library Loading**: The first time a service is requested from a `Plugin`, the `Plugin` object ensures its dependencies are loaded.
 Then, it uses its internal `Library` instance to load the plugin's own shared library (`.dll` or `.so`) into memory.

 6.  **Factory Function Lookup**: The `Plugin` class looks for an exported C-style function named `getService` inside the loaded library.
 This function is the factory that knows how to create all the services offered by this plugin.

 7.  **Service Instantiation**: The `Plugin` calls this `getService` function, passing the name of the requested service.
-The factory function—which was generated at compile-time by the `Core::Registry` template and `DECLARE_SERVICE_REGISTRY` macro—instantiates the correct service and returns a pointer to it.
+The factory function—which was generated at compile-time by the `Core::Factory` template and `DECLARE_SERVICE_FACTORY` macro—instantiates the correct service and returns a pointer to it.
     ```cpp
     // In Plugins/DummyService/main.cpp
     // This creates the service factory for the plugin.
-    typedef Core::Registry<Service> Registry;
+    typedef Core::Factory<Service> Factory;

     // This exports the factory as a 'getService' C function.
-    DECLARE_SERVICE_REGISTRY(Registry)
+    DECLARE_SERVICE_FACTORY(Factory)
     ```

 8.  **Control Transfer**: The `Plugin` returns the `ServicePtr` to the application.
 If the requested service is an `Application`, the main executable can now call its `run()` method to transfer control to the plugin's logic.